MusicPlayerDaemon/MPD/doc/plugins.rst

      - Description
    * - **device PATH**
      - Sets the path of the PCM device.
 If not specified, then MPD will attempt to open /dev/sound/dsp and /dev/dsp.
+   * - **dop yes|no**
+     - If set to yes, then DSD over PCM according to the `DoP standard <http://dsd-guide.com/dop-open-standard>`_ is enabled.
+This wraps DSD samples in fake 24 bit PCM, and is understood by some DSD capable products, but may be harmful to other hardware.
+Therefore, the default is no and you can enable the option at your own risk.

 The according hardware mixer plugin understands the following settings: